FPT-Algorithms for the \ell-Matchoid Problem with a Coverage Objective: Joint -Representative Set

 \subsection{Joint $k$-Representative Sets in the Streaming Setting}

 We next show that joint $k$-representative sets in the preceding section can be implemented in the streaming setting.
 Here, we suppose that the elements of $X$ are initially unknown, and at each step a new element $e$ arrives in the stream, together with the indices of the ground sets $X_i \in X(e)$.
-Since each element participates in at most $\ell$ sets $X_i$ of an $\ell$-matchoid $\cM = \{M_i =(X_i,\I_i)\}_{i=1}^s$, we assume without loss of generality that $s \leq n\ell$.
+Recall that we are parameterizing by $\ell$, so we can assume that $\ell \leq n$.
+Furthermore, since each element participates in at most $\ell$ sets $X_i$ of an $\ell$-matchoid $\cM = \{M_i =(X_i,\I_i)\}_{i=1}^s$, we can assume that $s \leq n\ell$.

 Our algorithm, shown in Algorithm~\ref{alg:streaming-guess}, maintains a representative set for all the elements that have previously arrived.
-When a new element arrives, we show that a new representative set for the entire stream can be obtained by applying the procedure $\RepSet$ to the representative set of the previously arrived elements and this new element.
+When a new element arrives, we show that a new representative set for the entire stream can be obtained by applying the procedure $\RepSet$ to the set $T$ containing the representative set for the elements that have previously arrived together with this new element.